hlascelles/karina_personal_website/_posts/kitchen/2014-01-03-carrot-walnut-pasta.md

 **Ingredients:**

-* 100g walnut
+* 100g walnuts
 * 200g carrots
 * olive oil
 * butter
 * 200g pasta
 * salt
 <nbsp></nbsp>
+* 15g garlic
 * 1.5 teaspoon of chipotle chilli powder (or a mix of smoked paprika and Kashmiri chilli powders)
 * 0.25 teaspoon salt
-* 15g garlic
 * 50g red onion
+* 15g balsamic vinegar
-* 30g vinegar (half-half balsamic and red wine vinegar)
+* 15g red wine vinegar
-* 10g olive oil
 <nbsp></nbsp>
-* Pecorino style cheese
+* Pecorino cheese
 * parsley
-* 20g butter
+* 30g butter

 **Methods:**

-* Toast the walnuts in a small pan or in the oven.
+* Preheat the oven to 200C.
+Toast the walnuts in the oven until they start to turn golden, about 10min.
 * Meanwhile, chop the carrots into thick coins.
-* Preheat the pan, add a generous splash of olive oil and a blob of butter, let the butter melt.
+* Preheat the pan, add a splash of olive oil and a blob of butter, let the butter melt.
 Brown the carrots on both sides.
 * Meanwhile, start boiling the pasta in salty water.
-* When the carrots are almost ready, add spices (chipotle chilli or smoked paprika and Kashmiri chilli) and salt.
-Add in garlic through a garlic press.
-Mix everything, cook for 1min and take off the heat.
+* When the carrots are almost ready, add in garlic through a garlic press.
+Add chipotle chilli and salt.
+Mix everything and take it off the heat.
-* Very roughly chop walnuts and red onion.
-Place in a bowl and add everything from the frying pan, vinegar(s) and 10g of olive oil.
-Handblender everything together.
+* Roughly chop the red onion.
+Place in a bowl, add both vinegars and the carrots.
+Handblender everything into a pesto.
 * Grate the Pecorino cheese.
 Finely chop the parsley.
-* Once ready, drain the pasta over a mug (to reserve the cooking liquid).
-Add it into the carrots, add 20g of butter and mix everything together.
-Add some pasta cooking water if needed.
+* Once the pasta is ready, place a mug in the sink before draining the pasta (to reserve some pasta water, in case it will be needed to reach a pesto-like consistency) and mix it with the pesto and 30g of butter.
 Add the cheese and mix again.
 * Serve topped with parsley.

 **Notes:** If your carrots come with fresh leaves, you don't need parsley.
 Just chop the leaves finely and add them into the bowl together with the walnuts prior to handblendering everything together.